Explore 360

 What is the best type of footwear to use?

-Plastic boots are essential for climbing 6,000m peaks.
-However you will only be using your plastic boots for the mountain phases of this trek.
-You will not be wearing them on the treks to the base camps.
-These boots should be the double boot (with a soft inner and hard plastic shell) the basic model would be Scarpa Vega’s or La Sportiva Spantiks.
-Temperatures high on the mountain are usually well below -20 and only plastic boots can withstand such conditions.
+High altitude mountaineering boots are essential for climbing 6,000m peaks.
+You will only be using these for the mountain phase of the expedition and you wont be wearing them on the trek to Everest Base Camp.
+These boots should be double or triple layered.
+Either La Sportiva G2 SMs, Scarpa Phantom 6000s, La Sportiva Spantiks or 8,000m boots are suitable.
+Temperatures high on the mountain are usually well below -20 and only these mountaineering boots can withstand such conditions.

-Ensure that you have tried the boots on before you leave home and that you can wear a thin and a thick pair of socks in them and still be able to wriggle your toes (adequate circulation).
+Ensure that you have tried the boots on before you leave home and that you can wear a thin and a thick pair of socks in them and still be able to wriggle your toes.

 Because of the huge variety of terrain encountered on the trekking phase it is very important to wear the right footwear.
 Trekking boots should be sturdy, waterproof, insulated against cold temperatures and offer adequate ankle support.